 Victimized by Harassment on the Job?
-Contact Michigan Lawyers.
+Contact Schwartz Law Firm

-Racial harassment, gender and religious harassment have not been as well documented as sexual harassment, but each has its own statute.
+Racial, gender and religious harassment have not been as well-documented as sexual harassment, but each has its own statute.
 Sexual harassment has been defined in great detail both by legislation and by legal precedent.
 Other types of unlawful harassment on the job have not been scrutinized as minutely in statutes or in court.

 Unfortunately, many employees dread the nature and the scope of racial harassment, ethnic harassment or religious harassment within the company that they work.
 These types of harassment may be much more subtle than sexual harassment.
 Every employer must guard against intolerant conduct by managers or co-workers and respond promptly to employee complaints.

 Experienced Detroit Workplace Harassment Lawyers

 Determining what constitutes harassment and when discomfort at work is simply a result of personality clashes is not an easy task.
 If you believe you are experiencing illegal harassment of any time at your Michigan workplace, you are advised to contact an attorney who can provide the insight and guidance you need to resolve the matter.
 Get answers to questions related to your potential harassment case such as the following:

 - How is quid pro quo sexual harassment different from a generally hostile work environment, and how does the difference affect your particular situation?